What to Do When Jira Can't Handle Your Workflow Anymore

-- It can double the cost of your Jira investment, once you tally up all the additional license fees.
+- It can double the cost of your Jira investment.
+All those additional license fees add up.

-- The setup and maintenance can be so complicated, you need to hire an outside consultant to get things running right.
+- The setup and maintenance can be complicated.
+You'll need to hire an outside consultant to get things running right.

-- It can create multiple points of failure if the add-ons aren’t updated when a new Jira update rolls out.
+- It can create multiple points of failure.
+What if the add-ons aren’t updated when a new Jira update rolls out?

 - And when things go wrong, you’re left wondering who to call for support.
 Atlassian?
 The add-on’s creator?

 So if add-ons aren’t the answer, what can you do when Jira doesn’t work for your workflow anymore?